anwyho/bartbot.bak/functionsToImplement.md

 - [ ] Incorporate accessibility emojis (maybe parking emojis too?) and cost/trip

+- [ ] Use emojis that are the color of the route

 - [ ] Next departure times to arrive before or by arrival time

   ```python